adrienmaloba/www.diagrams.net-source/doc/drawio-confluence-cloud-admin.md

 ## Lockdown diagram data

 If your organisation gas strict data management requirements, such as those in regulated industries like finance or healthcare, you'll be familiar with [Atlassian's data residency settings](https://confluence.atlassian.com/cloud/manage-data-residency-976763149.html) to keep your data in one particular server region.
-Configure draw.io to match this.
+Configure the draw.io advanced app edition to match this.

 1. Go to the draw.io app configuration section in your Confluence Cloud settings.
 2. Add the following JSON string: ``"lockdown": true`` to the configuration to restrict data transmission to between the browser and your Atlassian storage location.